 Your Friendly Flora Plays a Role in Bone Health

 This might surprise you.
-Vitamin K2 or menaquinones is synthesized by the gut flora.1 If you have the Save Our Bones Program, you already know the importance of Vitamin K – and especially of K2.
+Vitamin K2 or menaquinones is synthesized by the gut flora.1 If you have the Osteoporosis Reversal Program, you already know the importance of Vitamin K – and especially of K2.
 Its beneficial effect on bone building has been amply supported by numerous studies.

 Gut Microflora Perform a Myriad of Functions